QUICK SUMMARY

 - Use this emotional detox inhaler blend for emotional grounding.

-- 3-5% dilution detox message.
+- 3-5% dilution detox massage.
 3% = 9 drops of EO per tablespoon of carrier oil.
 (We like Mama Z’s Carrier Oil Mix.)
-5% = 15 drops
+5% = 15 drops.

 - To enhance your lemon juice + water detox morning ritual, add 1 drop of lemon oil 2-3x per week in a teaspoon of honey or coconut oil.